 The main pathway is situated to extend into the Cherry Grove Marsh, so it is almost like a two for one deal of adventure.
 Since its created eleven years ago, this natural area has remained in its native state.
 The area is accessible via a set of completed boardwalks and observatory docks.

 There are signs hanging all throughout the park that describe in detail the fishes, birds, plants, and other animals that tourists will find on their walk.
-Amenities in the park include: forty stations set up throughout the park, natural walking paths so tourists do not lose their way, two picnic and shade shelter areas, and a stationary boat dock that grants tourists access to the creek.
+Amenities in the park include forty stations set up throughout the park, natural walking paths so tourists do not lose their way, two picnic and shade shelter areas, and a stationary boat dock that grants tourists access to the creek.

 Located two blocks west off of Ocean Boulevard between 1st and 3rd Avenues, is known to locals and tourists alike as the most beautiful area in all of the community.
-The park is a total of ten acres with a two acre lake set in the middle.
+The park is a total of ten acres with a two-acre lake set in the middle.
 This park is home to many special events that the Parks and Recreation Department of Myrtle Beach hosts.
 There are many different activities that families and vacationers can participate in while visiting McLean Park, such as playing on the playgrounds, smacking a ball on the tennis courts, meditating in the relaxing gardens, lazing in the gazebos, throwing a baseball, paved walking/hiking trails throughout the park, and shelters housing up to 35 people.
-There is perimeter parking with additional spaces located all along the outer skirts of the park.
+There is perimeter parking with additional spaces located all along with the outer skirts of the park.

 North Myrtle Beach Park and Sports Complex

 For all sports lovers and people who simply just want to exercise and have a good time, taking a trip to the sports complex in northern Myrtle Beach is always a good idea.
 Located near Little River, South Carolina, this arena offers a little something for everybody.
-Amenities at this park include: a ten acre meadow to do whatever you please, six baseball and softball fields, eight batting cages, eight soccer fields, an amphitheater, three miles of hiking trails, dog parks, three playgrounds, six picnic shelters, and a nature preserve.
+Amenities at this park include a ten-acre meadow to do whatever you please, six baseball and softball fields, eight batting cages, eight soccer fields, an amphitheater, three miles of hiking trails, dog parks, three playgrounds, six picnic shelters, and a nature preserve.

 Russell Burgess Coastal Preserve

 Located along a creek near northern 36th Avenue, this area is named for a former city councilman who devoted his time in office to preserving and maintaining the Cherry Grove Marsh.
-This preserve offers tourists and locals a scenic overlook view of said marsh and was created all the way back in 2004.
+This preserve offers tourists and locals a scenic overlook view of the marsh and was created all the way back in 2004.
 The coastal preserve provides people with a means of paved parking for their vehicles and foot access to the inlets.
 A boardwalk was added in 2009 to maintain the habitual areas of the preserve.
-In the preserve, people will find: a marsh boardwalk, native flora and fauna, ample parking for vehicles, and a beach only two short blocks away.
-Please note that crabbing and fishing is certainly not allowed on the pier structure, but is permitted from ground levels.
+In the preserve, people will find a marsh boardwalk, native flora and fauna, ample parking for vehicles, and a beach only two short blocks away.
+Please note that crabbing and fishing are certainly not allowed on the pier structure, but is permitted from ground levels.

 Horry County Bike and Run Park